david2dai/gibbslda/README.md

 ### 2. How to use gibbslda
 There is a script called gibbslda in the project root folder.
-In the linux terminal, type the following cmd and you will the useage infomation of gibbslda.
+In the linux terminal, you can type the following cmd to use it.

 #### Usage
 ##### Estimate parameters on a train data